Falsified medicines are a health risk.

 In a pharmacy, the information on the pack is compared with data in the verification system.
 When a pharmacist scans the 2D code on the pack, the system notifies if there is an alert that the information does not match.
 The pharmacist will also check the ATD (e.g. seal or tear band) is intact.
 After that, the medicines can be safely dispensed to the patient.

 The National Competent authority monitors patient safety through legislation

 The requirement for the verification system is based on EU legislation, i.e. the Falsified Medicines Directive, and a delegated regulation specifying it.
 The verification system mainly applies to prescription medicines, but there are some exceptions in the legislation.

 The entire Finnish pharmaceutical supply chain has been closely involved in setting up the system.
 At FiMVO, we are responsible for managing and developing the system, and the Finnish Medicines Agency Fimea supervises the operation of the system in Finland.

 FiMVO is part of a European wide database

-The Medicines Verification System consists of a European central repository, in which pharmaceutical manufacturers and parallel traders enter the unique identifier information about the medicine pack.
-All EU countries (+ EEA countries) have their own national repositories to which the EU Hub will feed information.
-The national systems are used by local actors in the pharmaceutical supply chain, i.e. wholesalers, pharmacies, hospital pharmacies and private dispensaries.
+The Medicines Verification System consists of a European central hub, in which pharmaceutical manufacturers and parallel traders enter the unique identifier information about the medicine pack.
+All EU countries (+ EEA countries) have their own national repositories to which the EU Hub feeds data.
+The national systems are used by local supply chain actors, i.e. wholesalers, pharmacies, hospital pharmacies and private dispensaries.

 The national systems interact with each other via the EU Hub.
 This ensures the safety of multi-market packs.
 Also parallel traded packs can be correctly verified.
 In addition to this, a pan-European system is an efficient tool in case of a recall situation.